elixirschool/elixirschool/lessons/basics/collections.md

 true
 ```

-In addition, there is special syntax for accessing atom keys:
+In addition, there is a special syntax for accessing atom keys:

 ```elixir
 iex> map = %{foo: "bar", hello: "world"}